mradulovic988/custom-conditions-for-woocommerce/readme.txt

 = Default Method =
 * Go to Settings > Plugins in your administrator panel.
 * Click `Add New`
-* Search for WooCommerce Conditions
+* Search for WC Conditions
 * Click install.*

 = Easy Method =